tirby7/SlickAudioPlayer/README.md

 # SlickAudioPlayer

+Python version being ran:
+3.10.9

+Modules that needed to be installed in terminal: pip install pygame pip install mutagen pip install lyricsgenius pip install pillow pip install customtkinter pip install tk

+Things that neeeded to be imported: from tkinter import * from tkinter import filedialog import os from mutagen.mp3 import MP3 from pygame import mixer import time from PIL import Image import customtkinter import tkinter as tk import lyricsgenius

 <img width="790" alt="Screenshot 2023-07-28 at 7 10 48 PM" src="https://github.com/tirby7/SlickAudioPlayer/assets/135442774/b498687b-6808-4d0c-b96f-09ce05f1f11f">

-This is slick audio player.
+This is slick audio player, a TkInter application.
 A music audio player that has a gif playing when you play music and has the gif looking down at the buttons when you pause the music.

+Slick Audio Player only supports MP3 files at this time.
+All other audio files will not run on this player.

 <img width="912" alt="Screenshot 2023-07-28 at 7 20 46 PM" src="https://github.com/tirby7/SlickAudioPlayer/assets/135442774/b8fe90b5-3156-4e83-a959-c7c3bb14f368">